benjavalero/replacer/technical-design.md

 The purpose of this project is to provide a web tool in order to find and fix common orthography and style issues in Wikipedia pages.

-The project started to work with Spanish Wikipedia, but it is meant to be extended to work with other languages or Wikimedia projects.
+The project started to work with Spanish Wikipedia, but it has been extended to work with other languages as Galician, and it is meant to work with other Wikimedia projects.

+## Architecture

+The tool is composed by two independent modules, both in the same repository: the frontend in Angular, and the backend in Java (with SpringBoot), besides a MariaDB database hosted in the ToolForge servers.

+## Deployment

+TODO

 ## Nomenclature and use cases